rithmschool/react_curriculum/Unit-02/02-testing.md

 ### Mocha / Chai

+Let's first make sure we install the required dev-dependencies:

+`npm install --save-dev babel-polyfill babel-register react-addons-test-utils jsdom`

-Let's make a new folder called `test`.
+Now let's make a new folder called `test`.
 This is what `mocha` needs to run tests.
 Inside of here let's make a directory called `helpers` and make a file called `setup.js`.
-The code here is taken from [here](https://github.com/kentcdodds/react-mocha-workshop/blob/master/test/helpers/setup-test-env.js), which is a great resource to learn more about testing
+The code here is taken from [here](https://github.com/kentcdodds/react-mocha-workshop/blob/master/test/helpers/setup-test-env.js), which is a great resource to learn more about testing.

 ```js
 require('babel-register')